Sophistication vs Logical Depth: Sophistication and Busy Beaver logical depth are close

-With every segment of strings $x_{i+1}, \dots, x_j$ in the sequence, separated by two markers $\Box$, we associate a function $f$ that maps the lexicographic first $j-i$ strings to $x_{i+1}, \dots, x_j$ and all other strings to the empty string.
-Notice that $f$ is total, and can be computed from $k,l$ and the amount of markers that proceed the defining segment.
-Therefore there exists a program $p$ for $f$ such that $|p| \le l + O(\log kl) = l + O(\log k)$.
+Consider a segment of strings $x_{i+1}, \dots, x_j$ in the sequence, separated by two markers $\Box$ that contains $x$.
+We associate a function $f$ to this segment that maps the lexicographic first $j-i$ strings to $x_{i+1}, \dots, x_j$ and all other strings to the empty one.
+Notice that $f$ is computable, and can be computed from $k,l$ and the number of markers that precede the defining segment (which is at most $2^l$).
+This implies $C(f) \le l + O(\log kl) = l + O(\log k)$, i.e., condition~\ref{cond:claim_l}.